top of page

 Courtesy of: Aneita Lee

 In a remarkable display of solidarity and conviction, Michael Manley, a senator and member of the National Workers Union, took a stand during the 97-day strike at the Jamaica Broadcasting Corporation (JBC).
-Recognizing the profound implications of the strike, Mr. Manley reportedly deemed it one of the defining moments of his union career.
+Recognising the profound implications of the strike, Mr. Manley reportedly deemed it one of the defining moments of his union career.
 What initially began as a dispute over the dismissal of two employees quickly evolved into a broader fight for fundamental workers' rights.

 For Mr. Manley, the stakes transcended the individual cases of George Lee and his colleague Adrian Rodway.
 He reportedly viewed the issue as a critical battleground in the ongoing struggle against arbitrary employer authority and argued that it was unacceptable for an employer to terminate an employee for no reason other than “the arbitrary desire of the employer to get rid of the particular worker."